Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 One always notices the distinctive red imprint of the seal appearing on most Chinese paintings.
 The seal usually bears personal names and may be used alone or with the signature of the artist.
 It is also a common practice for owners to add their seals to paintings, so that paintings of antiquity may have many seals of subsequent owners.
 The seals themselves are made from a variety of materials—ivory, jade, soapstone, wood, horn, metal.

 Exhibit and Awards History

-Although I have been painting now for over 25 years, for most of those years, it’s been my hobby.
+Although I have been painting now for over 30 years, for most of those years, it’s been my hobby.
 I began exhibiting my artwork when I retired from the corporate world almost eight years ago.
-Following is a brief outline of my exhibit and awards history:
+Following is a brief outline of my awards history:

-FuSang Art Guild of Dunedin—numerous exhibits with other club members at various local galleries libraries, etc. Won First Prize, two Second Prizes and an Honorable Mention (these are my most prized awards as it is in competition with other artists who do the same type of painting – sumi e).
+FuSang Art Guild of Dunedin—Numerous First, Second Place and Honorable Mention Awards (these are highly prized awards as it is in competition with other artists who do the same type of painting – sumi e).

 Tarpon Springs Fine Art Show—Award of Excellence and numerous Patron Awards.

 Largo Central Park Artists’ Market—Patron Award, Honorable Mention Award.